 The website is now serving the work of the Tyneside & Northumberland local group of the national organisation Christians in Science (cis.org.uk), which aims to address the same sort of issues.

 This local group has an email distribution list, which is used to send out information about plans and activities; it is used infrequently, and the email addresses of recipients are known only to the list managers.
 If you would like to be added to this list, or to know more about it, please contact email@example.com

 …and a new event

-We are organising the 2019 Christians in Science Northern Conference.
-This is designed for anyone who’s interested in the subject, not just experts in the science or theology.
+We organised the 2019 Christians in Science Northern Conference.
+This was designed for anyone who’s interested in the subject, not just experts in the science or theology.
 Information from the conference will be moved to the ‘Previous events’ page when we have the edited and approved audio recordings and slide presentations from the talks.

 Stewards of Creation: Christian perspectives on environmental issues

 Saturday 18 May 2019, 10:45 (registration and refreshments from 10:00) to about 16:40

 St John’s College, Durham